-- I. The boiler may be fitted to any suitable wall with the flue passing through an outside wall or roof and discharging to atmosphere in a position permitting satisfactory removal of combustion products and providing an adequate air supply.
+I. The boiler may be fitted to any suitable wall with the flue passing through an outside wall or roof and discharging to atmosphere in a position permitting satisfactory removal of combustion products and providing an adequate air supply.
 The boiler should be fitted within the building unless otherwise protected by a suitable enclosure i.e. garage or outhouse.
-(The boiler may be fitted inside a cupboard see Section 7.2). - 2.
-If the boiler is sited in an unheated enclosure then it is recommended to incorporate an appropriate device for frost protection in the system controls. - 3.
-If the boiler is fitted in a room containing a bath or shower and NOT FITTED with any optional integral timer or thermostat, it can be fitted in zone 2, (Figs. A & B shows zone dimensions for a bathtub.
+(The boiler may be fitted inside a cupboard - see Section 7.2).

+2. If the boiler is sited in an unheated enclosure then it is recommended to incorporate an appropriate device for frost protection in the system controls.

+3. If the boiler is fitted in a room containing a bath or shower it MUST NOT BE fitted in zone 0, 1 or 2, ONLY within the shaded area (Figs. A & B shows zone dimensions for a bathtub.
 For other examples refer to the Current I.E.E.
 Wiring Regulations) reference must be made to the relevant requirements.

 In GB this is the current I.E.E.
 Wiring Regulations and Building Regulations.